abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-05-05-Task-Scheduler.md

     heapq.heappush(q, (-1*tasksMap[task], task))
 ```

 The outer loop below is on the q, *and then again on the q?* - That's another particularly bizarre thing about this solution.
 To understand this, read the first bold point in our intuition.
 What we're really looking at is **number of unique tasks which is `len(q)` and the cycle of $k$ itself**.
-We eitehr run out of cycles, or unique tasks.
+We either run out of cycles, or unique tasks.
 If we run out of $k$ first, that means we exhausted all of cycles, and no intervals were `IDLE`.
 But if we ran out of $len(q)$ first, this means we still have some $k$ left, which is the count of number of intervals processor has to be `IDLE`.

 ```python